 - Go for science “early”: reaching only 3-4 science cards means a very low score per card.
 It’s best to get some science moves in early in Era I where the expected scores available are not so high anyway and this maximises you chances of adding a few more to get the 7 or 8 later in the game.
 Starting science late is almost always a losing bet.

-There is a micro-strategy about which cards are better than others but on the whole the game is well balanced.
+There is micro-strategy about which cards are better than others, but on the whole the game is well balanced.
 Certainly watching which cards grant free builds is also an important thread.
-Hopefully though the maps here provide a useful overal strategic context for how the game works.
+Hopefully though the maps here provide a useful overall strategic context for how the game works.

-7 Wonders is truly a fantastically well built game with a great deal of balance built in at every level.
+7 Wonders is truly a fantastically well built game with a great deal of balance built in.
 There is a lot of subtle interdependence between players.
 Finally it feels like Antoine Bauza’s brilliant final twist of throwing in the unpredictable guilds adds a fun leveler in right at the end!

 Lastly, if all this is too much we’ll just have to leave you with this one simple tip for you – our favorite default strategy: You can never have enough Papyrus!